Israel Héctor Perez

 Israel Héctor Enrique Perez (born April 21, 1979) is a featherweight boxer from Argentina, who represented his native country at the 2000 Summer Olympics in Sydney, Australia.

 Boxing career

-Nicknamed "Cachito" he made his professional debut in 2003.
-He won eight professional bouts in a row, before being losing by split decision to John Nolasco of the Dominican Republic.
+Nicknamed "Cachito", he made his professional debut in 2003.
+He won eight professional bouts in a row, before losing by split decision to John Nolasco of the Dominican Republic.
 As of November 2006, Perez had compiled a record of 17-2 (10 KO).